 We’re going to start this article assuming you know what a learning objective is.
-If you don’t, check this free downloadable guide to writing learning objectives first.
+If you don’t, check out our What Is a Learning Objective? article or this free downloadable guide to writing learning objectives first.

-And now that we’ve got that covered, here are some reasons why you should use learning objectives when you create training materials.
+And now that we’ve got that covered, in this article we will present some reasons why you should use learning objectives when you create training materials.

-Reasons to Use Learning Objectives When Creating Training Materials:
+10 Reasons to Use Learning Objectives When Creating Training Materials

 If there’s a cardinal rule in developing training content, it’s to keep the learner’s needs front and center.
 Creating learning objectives, and using them throughout the training content development process, will help you do this.